ZeroPivot/ZeroPivot/README.md

 # I DID IT!!

+## Update 9.26.2022 - 3:46AM
+Worked a bit to understand *.github.io and now have a website on github!
+It is still a WIP, but you can see it here: https://ZeroPivot.github.io
+* TODO: Port my basic flat file blogging system to github.io

 ## Update 9.25.2022
 Most of my activity in the past has been directed towards the Partitioned_Array repository, and within lib, managed_partitioned_array.rb. 🌠